 To capture management attitude about the economic uncertainty, this study employs content analysis of 159 annual reports for the Covid-19 pandemic period.
-In analysing firms' attitude about the Covid-19 pandemic as disclosed in the annual reports, the study scaled attitude from 0 to 5: 0 representing that Covid-19 was not mentioned; 1 representing that the firm reacted pessimistically to the Covid-19 pandemic and presented a pessimistic attitude in the letter from the chair at the fornt of the annual report; 2 representing that the firm reacted pessimistic attitude in the letter from the chair; 3 representing that the firm reacted optimistically to the Covid-19 pandemic but did not present a pessimistic attitude in the letter from the chair; 3 representing that the firm reacted optimistically to the Covid-19 pandemic but did not present an optimistic attitude in the firm reacted optimistically to the Covid-19 pandemic but did not present an optimistic attitude in the firm reacted optimistically to the Covid-19 pandemic but did not present an optimistic attitude in the firm reacted optimistically to the Covid-19 pandemic but did not present an optimistic attitude in the letter from the chair; and 5 representing that the firm reacted optimistically to the Covid-19 pandemic but did not present an optimistic attitude in the letter from the chair.
+In analysing firms' attitude about the Covid-19 pandemic as disclosed in the annual reports, the study scaled attitude from 0 to 5: 0 representing that Covid-19 was not mentioned; 1 representing that the firm reacted pessimistically to the Covid-19 pandemic and presented a pessimistic attitude in the letter from the chair at the front of the annual report; 2 representing that the firm reacted pessimistically to the Covid-19 pandemic but did not present a pessimistic attitude in the letter from the chair; 3 representing that the firm reacted optimistically to the Covid-19 pandemic but also presented information about challenges caused by Covid-19; 4 representing that the firm reacted optimistically to the Covid-19 pandemic but did not present an optimistic attitude in the letter from the chair; and 5 representing that the firm reacted optimistically to the Covid-19 pandemic and presented an optimistic attitude in the letter from the chair.